In collaboration with Villa Plus.

 - freshly ground black pepper

-- 120 grams soft goats cheese crumbled
+- 120 grams feta cheese crumbled

 - Combine the chopped salad greens, carrot, cabbage, tomato, cucumber, dill and parsley in a medium sized bowl.